DJSherwood/DJSherwood.github.io/_posts/2024-10-16-Brier-Score-Election-Forecasts.markdown

 categories: python
 lead: "Have you ever wanted to evaluate your favorite election forecast?"
 ---
-Another election cycle is upon us.
-On the one hand, I feel compelled to check _fivethirtyeight.com_ (headed by G Elliot Morris) or _The Silver Bulletin_ (headed by Nate Silver) every day to see how the percentage of winning has changed for each candidate.
-And then I see that usually, the estimation for both candidates has moved by a few tenths of a point. _How disappointing_.
-But I _also_ noticed that Morris and Silver _differ_ in their predictions.
-Wouldn't it be neat to evaluate their forecasts before the election even occurs?

-Well, it turns out we can!
-By calculating a `Brier Score` for both forecasts, for both candidates, we can see which has more of a bias for each candidate.
-Here's how to do it in Python.
+**Another election cycle** is upon us, and with it, prognositications from our favorite forecasters on who will win the Presidential Election.
+My personal favorite is **Nate Silver**, whose 2015 book _The Signal and the Noise_ influenced me greatly as I was learning statistics.
+Nate now hosts his election forecasts on his substack _The Silver Bulletin_.
+On the other hand, I am interested in G Elliot Morris, who took over fivethirtyeight.com after Nate's contract failed to renew with Disney.
+Morris is newer to the game but has a decent track record; I'm not prepared to write him off just yet.
+Although both forecasters predict a Harris/Walz win, the magnitude of their predictions differ slightly.
+Which raises the question: could we evaluate my two favorite forecasters before the election even takes place?

+**It turns out** that we can!
+All we need to do is calculate the `Brier Score` for each candidate for both forecasts.
+I will not replicate the
+[wikipedia entry](https://en.wikipedia.org/wiki/Brier_score), but I will say briefly that the score ranges between 1 and 0.
+A score of 1 means that the forecast is 100% in the wrong direction, while a score of 0 means the forecast is 100% correct.
+The `Brier Score` is calculated by the following formula:
+$BS = \frac{1}{N} \sum_{t=1}^{N} \sum_{i=1}^{R} (f_{ti} - o_{ti})^2$

+Here's how to do it in Python:
 ## 1. Download Forecast
 Nate Silver's _Bulletin_ is nice in that it provides a button to facilitate download.
 Unfortunately, _fivethirtyeight.com_ does not do that so you will have to get their data manually.